Defending champ Stanton is top seed in HR derby; Judge No. 2 | WHIZ News

 Yankees rookie Aaron Judge, who leads the majors with 29 home runs, is the No. 2 seed and will square off against seventh-seeded Justin Bour of the hometown Marlins.
 Another rookie, No. 3 seed Cody Bellinger of the Los Angeles Dodgers, is paired with sixth-seeded Charlie Blackmon of Colorado.
 No. 4 seed Mike Moustakas from the Kansas City Royals is matched against Minnesota slugger Miguel Sano, the fifth seed.

 Major League Baseball announced the bracket Wednesday night.
 After Stanton, players were seeded based on their home run totals through Tuesday’s games.
-In the case of a tie, the higher seed went to the player who reached his current total first.
+In the case of a tie, the higher seed went to the player with the most home runs since June 15.

 More AP baseball: https://apnews.com/tag/MLBbaseball

-Note: This story has been corrected to show that in the case of a tie, the higher seed went to the player with the most home runs since June 15, not the player who reached his current total first.